Print this page

 ASTRON, Netherlands Institute for Radio Astronomy, is an institute that is part of NWO-I.

-ASTRON is the Dutch research Institute that makes discoveries in radio astronomy possible.
-That requires not just astronomy research but also radio telescopes of world class and ongoing technological innovations.
-ASTRON develops and manages two well-known observatories in the Netherlands, which belong to the best radio telescopes in the world: the Westerbork Synthesis Radio Telescope and LOFAR, the Low Frequency Array.
-Further, ASTRON leads the coordination of the Dutch participation in the Square Kilometre Array (SKA), the world's largest and most sensitive radio telescope, which is being constructed in South Africa and Western Australia.
+ASTRON is the Dutch research Institute that makes discoveries in radio astronomy happen.
+That requires not just astronomy research but also world-class radio telescopes and ongoing technological innovations.
+ASTRON operates and improves two well-known observatories in the Netherlands, which belong to the best radio telescopes in the world: the Westerbork Synthesis Radio Telescope (WSRT) and LOFAR, the Low Frequency Array.
+Further, ASTRON leads the coordination of the Dutch participation in the Square Kilometre Array (SKA), the world's largest and most sensitive radio telescope, which is being constructed in South Africa and Australia.

 ASTRON plays an important role internationally.
 The institute is a world leader in the development of new instruments for astronomy.
 The technology required for this is developed by ASTRON in collaboration with industry, as a result of which innovation in the field of telecommunication, security and data processing are also realised.
-Wireless Internet also originates from the radio astronomy research of ASTRON.
+An important part of the Wireless Internet also originates from the radio astronomy research of ASTRON.

 History